maxliebscher/ConceptsAppiOSFileViewer/README.md

-# ConceptsApp iOS WebViewer v0.5.0 is is live — grab it under /releases.
+# ConceptsApp iOS WebViewer v0.5.0 is is live — grab it under /releases or try the LIVE DEMO: https://maxliebscher.github.io/ConceptsAppiOSFileViewer/
 - This Readme will be updated subsequently.
 - Meanwhile see release notes for new features